Nooshu/NestJS-Frontend/docs/migration-guide.md

 1. **Preparation**
    - Complete migration of all services in development
    - Comprehensive testing of all endpoints
-   - Performance testing and optimization
+   - Performance testing and optimisation
    - Documentation updates

 2. **Deployment**